 Nepal has returned to normal after the recent protests.
 Book your trek with confidence.

-Reaching the base camp at 17,598 feet, or 5,364 meters, is an exhilarating experience.
+Reaching the base camp at 5,364 m, is an exhilarating experience.
 You will witness panoramic views of Nuptse, Pumori, Lingtren, Khumbutse, and the Khumbu Icefall, while Mount Everest itself is not visible from the base camp.
 During the entire trip, you will make stops at famous places like Namche Bazaar, Tengboche Monastery, and Kala Patthar.
 Kala Patthar is especially known for its close-up views of Mount Everest, which offers a spectacular panoramic view including Everest, Lhotse, Nuptse, and even Ama Dablam in the distance.
 The base camp itself offers the excitement of being at the foot of the world’s tallest peak.

 With a few challenges, the trek is still rewarding if you are properly prepared.
 In the 14-day adventure, you will be staying at the teahouses offering you basic facilities and meals.
 Make sure you are prepared well for the adventure towards the Himalayas and carry proper gear and equipment.
 The 14-day EBC trek is an adventure of a lifetime that leaves you with an unforgettable experience.

-Beginning our hiking adventure, we will pass through small villages, lush forests, and picturesque landscapes.
-The trek will take approximately 3 hours, and the route is mostly downhill, making it relatively easy on the first day.
+The trek from Lukla to Phakding will take approximately 3 hours, and the route is mostly downhill, which makes the walk relatively easy on the first day.
 Along the way, we will see local people, including Sherpas, and enjoy the first glimpses of the Himalayan peaks.
+The overnight stay for the day is at the lodge in Phakding.

 Flight Time:

-40 min (Kathmandu – Lukla),or 20 min (Manthali – Lukla)
+40 min (Kathmandu–Lukla), 20 min (Manthali–Lukla)

 Trek Time: